AsaTirsen/weather/README.md

 You need to use your own API key from [IP stack](http://api.ipstack.com).

-Create a weather/.env file and add your key value pairs like in the example:
+Create a {your root directory}/.env file and add your key value pairs like in the example:

 LOCATIONAPIKEY={your location api key}\
 WEATHERAPIKEY={your weather api key}